galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 >
 {: .hands_on}

-In addition to this tool we used in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization.
 In this tutorial, you probably get a similar graph to the following:

 ![p-values are fitted to a mixture model](../../images/Heinz_visualisation.png){:width="30%"}